CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 ### What is a ramp?

 [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) is a special CARTO VL expression that outputs values based on an input.
 Depending on the type of the input the matching will be performed in different ways:
 - One-to-one mapping is performed when the number of possible categories in the input matches the number of values.
-For example, `ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue,
+For example, `ramp(buckets($winner, ["Conservative Party", "Labour Party"]), [blue, red])` will set conservatives blue, and progressives red.
 - Interpolation is performed otherwise, this allows to create intermediate values automatically.
 For example: `color: ramp($population_density, [green, yellow, red])` will assign the color green to the features with low population density and red to the ones with a high population density.
 Intermediate population densities will receive the interpolation between green, yellow and red based on how close its value is to the lowest and highest values in the dataset.

 It's easy to create choropleth maps by using `ramp` with colors as the values.
 However, `ramp` values don't need to be colors, allowing creating different and richer types of maps like bubble-maps.
 But, for simplicity's sake, we will stick to colors until the [Ramp Values section](#Ramp-values).